UPDATED SEPTEMBER 2025

 18-months old | Brooksville, Floridaicon

-Declan Moss, 18-months old, was mauled to death by two family pit bull-mixes.
-When Hernando County deputies responded to the scene, the young boy was already dead.
+Declan Moss, 18-months old, was killed by two family pit bull-mixes.
+Hernando County sheriff's deputies responded to a mobile home in the 16000 block of Cherokee Road in Deer Haven Estates around 11:00 am for a report of a dog biting a boy.
+Upon arrival, they found the boy dead.
 At the time of the attack, Declan was playing on the porch under the care of his grandfather, Gregory Moss, the owner of the dogs.
-Gregory witnessed the attack, but was unable to stop the animals.
-The two dogs, Thumper and Max, were father and son -- 6-years old and 18-years old accordingly.
-Neighbor Charles Shorey told the news media the dogs had never hurt a person in the past, but had killed smaller dogs.
-Hernando County Sheriff Al Nienhuis said the boy's mother, Sheila Moss, was devastated by her son's death, but was also "defending the dogs" and said "it's not necessarily the breed of the dog."
-The sheriff initially identified the dogs as "mixed-breeds" then posted images of both dogs to their Facebook page, ending the breed identification dispute.
-As of February 7, 2015, no additional information has been released. [source citations]
+Moss witnessed the attack, but was unable to stop the animals.
+The two dogs, "Thumper" and "Max," were father and son -- 6-years old and 18-months old accordingly.
+Neighbor Charles Shorey told the media the dogs had never hurt a person in the past, but had killed smaller dogs.
+Hernando County Sheriff Al Nienhuis said the boy's mother, Sheila Moss, was devastated by her son's death, but was also "defending the dogs" and said, "it's not necessarily the breed of the dog."
+The sheriff's office initially identified the dogs as "mixed-breeds" then posted images of the dogs to their Facebook page, ending the breed identification dispute. [source citations]

 Date of death: January 19, 2015 Chained: No